stefaniegdavid/stefaniegdavid/README.md

-### Hi, my name is Stefanie David!
+### Hi, my name is Stefanie David!!
 Welcome to my page! 👋

 **About Me:**
 - 💼 I'm a Full-Stack Software Developer